 Investing in real estate can be an excellent way to boost your income and build your investment portfolio.
 Before investing, you must determine whether you want to invest in commercial or residential real estate.
 Experienced investors often invest in both types of property for their benefits, but new investors may be uncertain where to start.

 There are significant differences between these two types of real estate, especially regarding their benefits.
 Some investors prefer to work strictly with residential property, while others prefer commercial.
-Learn more about the difference between residential and commercial investing and how you can break into the industry.
+Learn more about the difference between residential real estate and commercial property investing and how you can break into the industry.

 The difference between commercial real estate (CRE) and residential real estate (RRE) is simple.
-RRE is single-family homes and residential rental properties between one and four units, while CRE is residential properties with five or more units and properties used for business.
+Residential real estate is single-family homes and residential rental properties between one and four units, while commercial real estate is residential properties with five or more units and properties used for business.

 Residential and commercial properties have various types.
-For example, residential real estate includes condos or townhomes, while commercial real estate includes hotels or retail buildings.
+For example, RRE includes condos or townhomes, while CRE includes hotels or retail buildings.
 Any property that can be used to provide people a residence is residential and is used solely for that purpose.
 In contrast, any property for business operations can be considered commercial real estate.

 One of the main differences between the two types of real estate is how they’re rented or leased, including the legality involved with every property.
 This difference also means that investing in either property type is vastly different from each other.
 Different tenants are also attracted to each kind of real estate.
 Individuals or families typically rent residential properties, while companies and businesses lease commercial properties.
 Each type of property also has different opportunities for investors.